salinecrew/salinecrew.github.io/parent-corner.md

 -   People willing to check drink/food supply during regattas.
 -   People willing to bring baked goods to each regatta

-9. The following are examples of staples that are available at each regatta:
+1. The following are examples of staples that are available at each regatta:

 -   Bagels & cream cheese
 -   Granola bars
 -   Oatmeal
 -   Nuts, crackers or
 -   Chex mix type handy-to-grab snacks
--   Boiled eggs
 -   Ramen Noodles
 -   Fresh fruit
 -   Fresh vegetables (salads or vegetables & dip)
--   Bottled water, assorted juices, hot chocolate, coffee and tea
+-   Bottled water, hot chocolate, coffee and tea

 <a name="glossary"></a>